- Emergency Preparedness

 If the student is testing in your department:

-- Discuss details with the student to find a mutually agreed upon testing time, suitable testing room or negotiate a reasonable alternative with the student.
+- Discuss details with the student to find a mutually agreed upon testing time and or suitable testing room under department supervision.

 If the student is testing at Testing Services:

-- Testing Services coordinator will contact you to get the test.
+- Testing Services will contact you to get the test and proctor the exam.

 - You will be asked to: